-California sea lions (CSL; Zalophus californianus) and Steller sea lions (SSL; Eumetopias jubatus) aggregate at the base of Bonneville Dam where they feed on Pacific salmon, steelhead (Oncorhynchus spp.), and White Sturgeon (Acipenser transmontanus), some of which are listed as threatened or endangered under the Endangered Species Act (ESA).
-The Federal Columbia River Power System 2020 Biological Opinion continued the requirement for the U.S. Army Corps of Engineers to monitor the seasonal presence, abundance, and predation activities of sea lions at Bonneville Dam.
-Here we report these data for the 2020-2021 season.
-Per requirements of National Oceanic Atmospheric Administration, we monitor and report data for the fall and winter period of 2020 and the traditional spring period of 2021.
-Abundance was monitored daily, while predation sampling started when there were ≥ 20 pinnipeds in the tailrace of Bonneville Dam.
+California sea lions (CSL; Zalophus californianus) and Steller sea lions (SSL; Eumetopias jubatus) seasonally aggregate at the base of Bonneville Dam to feed on Pacific salmon, steelhead (Oncorhynchus spp.), and White Sturgeon (Acipenser transmontanus).
+Due to predation on several species listed as threatened or endangered under the federal Endangered Species Act (ESA), the Federal Columbia River Power System 2020 Biological Opinion continued the requirement for the U.S. Army Corps of Engineers to monitor the seasonal presence, abundance, and predation activities of sea lions at Bonneville Dam.
+Here we report these data for the 2021-2022 season.
+Per requirements of National Oceanic Atmospheric Administration, we monitor and report data for the fall and winter period of 2021 and the traditional spring period of 2022.
+Abundance was monitored daily, while predation sampling began when there were \geq 20 pinnipeds in the tailrace of Bonneville Dam.